INTRODUCTION

 The evangelist added chapter 21 to highlight Peter, who had denied Jesus three times after his arrest.
 John who respected Peter’s leadership wanted to end his gospel with a delightful image of Peter and his affectionate relationship with the Lord.
 The evangelist also emphasized how Jesus entrusted the church’s leadership to Peter after his resurrection.

-(John 21:1) After this Jesus revealed himself to the disciples by the Lake of Tiberias.
-This is how it happened.
+(Jn 21:1) After this Jesus revealed himself to the disciples by the Lake of Tiberias.
+This is how it happened

 After this

 John the Evangelist presented Jesus’ first miracle at Cana as revealing his glory.
 “This miraculous sign was the first that Jesus performed at Cana in Galilee.
-In this way he manifested his glory and his disciples believed in him.”
-(John 2:11).
-Jesus’ appearance to his disciples after his resurrection was to reveal himself and to increase their faith in his resurrection.
+In this way he manifested his glory and his disciples believed in him” (Jn 2:11).
+The purpose of Jesus’ multiple appearances to his disciples after his resurrection was to increase their faith.

-The evangelist used the term “again” to denote that Jesus had manifested earlier also to the disciples after his resurrection.
-“He appeared to them over a period of forty days and taught them concerning the Kingdom of God.”
-(Acts 1:3).
+The evangelist used the term “again” to denote that Jesus had manifested himself earlier also to the disciples after his resurrection.
+“He appeared to them over forty days and taught them concerning the Kingdom of God” (Acts 1:3).
 The Bible records the following appearances of Jesus after his resurrection:

-Thus, the Risen Lord’s appearance to the seven disciples at the Sea of Tiberias was his third manifestation to these apostles, and his seventh appearance to the disciples at large.
+Thus, the Risen Lord’s appearance to the seven disciples at the Sea of Tiberias was his third manifestation to these apostles and his seventh to the disciples at large.

 At the Sea of Tiberias

 The Sea of Tiberias is an alternate name of the Sea of Galilee.
 John used both names in his gospel (6:1).
 Though people call it a sea, it is a freshwater lake.
 The additional names of this lake are Lake of Gennesaret and Lake Kinneret.
-This lake is around 13 miles (21 kilometers) north to south, 8.1 miles (13 km.) wide, 33 miles (53 kilometers) circumference, and 141 feet (43 meters) deep.
+This lake is around 13 miles (21 kilometres) north to south, 8.1 miles (13 km.) wide, 33 miles (53 kilometres) circumference, and 141 feet (43 metres) deep.
 River Jordan feeds it from the north and some underground springs add to it.
 The river continues from the south of the lake to the Dead Sea.
-The Sea of Galilee is the lowest freshwater lake on earth and the second lowest lake in the world after the Dead Sea, which is a saltwater lake.
+The Sea of Galilee is the lowest freshwater lake on earth and the second-lowest lake in the world after the Dead Sea, which is a saltwater lake.

 Together